VladPliska/recipeApp/README.md

 Please refer to the API documentation using Swagger UI for more details on request and response formats.

+## Routes
+- `POST /signup`: Create a new user account.
+- `POST /login`: Log in to an existing user account.
+- `GET /logout`: Log out the current user.
+- `GET /:recipeId`: Get a recipe by its ID.
+- `PUT /save`: Save a recipe.
+- `GET /savedRecipes/ids/:userId`: Get saved recipe IDs for a user.
+- `GET /savedRecipes/:userId`: Get saved recipes for a user.
+- `DELETE /delete/:recipeId`: Delete a recipe by its ID.
+- `PUT /update/:recipeId`: Update a recipe by its ID.

 ## Image Gallery
 Here are some of the routes images: